priverop/petchallenge/README.md

 # Pet Challenge

-The goal of this project is to develop a web app to find your perfect pet.\
+The goal of this project is to develop a web app to find your perfect pet.

 This project is being managed [here](https://trello.com/b/mT7EpOG9/pet-challenge).

+**Note to myself!
+Use [this](https://github.com/react-boilerplate/react-boilerplate-cra-template) for the next project.**

 ## Features